freedomofpress/securedrop-docs/docs/development/qubes_staging.rst

    GRUB_CMDLINE_LINUX="net.ifnames=0 biosdevname=0"

-When initial configuration is done, run ``qvm-shutdown sd-staging-base-$SERVER_OS`` to shut it down.
+When initial configuration is done, run ``qvm-shutdown sd-staging-base-focal`` to shut it down.

 Clone VMs
 ---------